 Normal - Creates the look of fine detail on the surface.
 A Normal map is a special type of Image texture that uses red, green, and blue color values to perturb the surface normals at render time, giving the appearance of added detail.
 They can be more accurate than Bump maps, but require specific software such as ZBrush®, Mudbox®, Substance Designer, xNormal, or others to generate.
 To load a full-color Normal map, set the Normal channel to the RGB Image data type.
 Note that Normal maps take precedence over Bump maps, so you cannot use a Normal map and a Bump map at the same time.

 Displacement - Adjusts the height of a surface's vertices at render time using a texture map.
 Displacement maps differ from Bump or Normal maps in that the geometry is altered by the texture, as opposed to just creating the appearance of detail.
 Displacement mapping is more complex than using a Bump or Normal map, but the results are more realistic, especially along a surface's silhouette.
 Displacement only works with the Texture Image node, and the displaced mesh must have UV Texture coordinates.
 Other Texture nodes, such as Turbulence or Marble, will not work with Displacement.
-For more information, see the Texture Overview topic in this manual.
+For more information, see the Displacement topic in this manual.

 Smooth - Smooths out the transition between surface normals by blending the polygon edges together.
 If this option is disabled, the edges between the polygons of the surface appear sharp, giving the surface a faceted look.